 As for me, I like that these pants have seven pockets.
-For first responders, law enforcers, or security personnel, they will come in handy for storing knives, smartphones, mags, or clip-on radios.
+First responders, law enforcers, or security personnel, will come in handy for storing knives, smartphones, mags, or clip-on radios.
 Meanwhile, the sturdy belt loops are also designed to hold a gun holster securely.
-Built with the combination of cotton and polyester, the denim fabric can flex as I sit, walk, climb, squat, or crawl.
+Built with a combination of cotton and polyester, the denim fabric can flex as I sit, walk, climb, squat, or crawl.
 Even though these pants are slim fit, they do not hug my legs.

 What Is a Pair of Work Jeans for Men

 Work jeans are pants made of denim or fabric that combines denim with materials like polyester and elastane.
 They are designed with hammer loops, multi-use pockets, flex or rugged fabric, and other features that help the workers perform their jobs comfortably and efficiently.
 For maximum durability, the seams are tripled-stitched and reinforced by rivets and bartacks.

 Throughout the product review, I have discussed how each pair of heavy-duty work jeans differ in style and function.
 In real life, however, we use the term “work jeans” loosely even though we are referring to something more specific.
 It’s not a big deal.
 But if you’re searching on websites or e-commerce, keywords matter!
 Hence, here are the different types of work jeans you can find in the market: